martinthomson/dap-dp-ext/draft-thomson-ppm-dap-dp-ext.md

 ensure that reports do not get reused outside of their intended scope.

-This section defines upload extensions that carry requester identity ({{requester}}) and report partition ({{partition}}).
+This section defines report extensions that carry requester identity ({{requester}}) and report partition ({{partition}}).